kl0u/flink/docs/dev/datastream_execution_mode.md

 that are running in parallel on multiple TaskManagers but we will only use the term _task_ here.

-Task scheduling and the network shuffle work different for BATCH execution mode and STREAMING execution mode.
+Task scheduling and the network shuffle work differently for BATCH execution mode and STREAMING execution mode.
 Mostly due to the fact that we know our input data is bounded in BATCH execution mode, which allows Flink to use more efficient data structures and algorithms.